-In fact, Christmas and family gatherings can be the most stressful time of the year for many.
+Christmas and family gatherings can be the most stressful time of the year for many.

 More so, if you’re struggling with addiction.

 Being around family might not necessarily feel like a good thing.
 Unstable family relations and a chaotic home environment can also be a factor in your drinking or drug misuse.
-Or it may be that your loved-ones are concerned and fearful for your wellbeing, or just fed up with your behaviours, and you feel that they are going to judge you for not having got your life back on track.
+Or it may be that your loved ones are concerned and fearful for your well-being or just fed up with your behaviours, and you feel that they are going to judge you for not having got your life back on track.

-For many, Christmas has bad connotations, perhaps a loved one died around the Christmas season, perhaps an abusive episode took place, perhaps Christmas as a child had bad memories, all of these can feel like a reason to hide away from Christmas at the bottom of a bottle.
+For many, Christmas has bad connotations, perhaps a loved one died around the Christmas season, perhaps an abusive episode took place, and Christmas as a child had bad memories, all of these can feel like a reason to hide away from Christmas at the bottom of a bottle.

 So while rehab at Christmas doesn’t immediately sound like a way to celebrate the occasion, ask yourself if the alternative is better – a Christmas at the bottom of a bottle or passed out on your sofa.
-And know that most patients that have found themselves in treatment during this time feel that they definitely did not regret their decision.
+And know that most patients who have found themselves in treatment during this time feel that they did not regret their decision.